drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 ### Code quality, refactor & testing

-Improved development practices, including a testnet for pre-deployment evaluation of new versions, and greatly increased code coverage.
+Improved development practices, including a testnet for pre-deployment evaluation of new versions and greatly increased code coverage, as well as linting and regression testing.

-General improvements to the codebase, with over 400 merged pull requests in the last couple of months.
+General improvements to the codebase, with over 400 merged pull requests in the last couple months.

 With these changes, drand got the upgrades it needed to become  a reliable production environment.

+## New website & logo

+We built this website to be the drand community's primary repository for the growing body of documentation about drand.
+We also want this to be the new home for the drand community of developers, operators, and end-users.
+We'll use it to host our blog and share important updates and news about the project.

+In addition to a new site, we also created a logo for the drand project, which you can see at the top of this post or [download the logo kit](/drand-logo-kit.zip).

 ## The League of Entropy main network (LoE Mainnet) becomes a production service